prose-im/prose-pod-api/tutorials/run-locally.md

 task local:run -- --api=1
 ```

+### Check sent emails

+When inviting someone to a workspace, the invitation accept and reject links are only sent
+via email and there is no way to retrieve it from the API.
+The good news is `task local:run`
+also provides a mocked SMTP server which exposes a Web UI where you can access all emails.
+It is available at <http://localhost:8025/>.

 ### Check the logs

 To see the logs of your **last** local run, you can run: